-Pierre Chapo Set of 2 Grand Lounge Chairs in Patinated Black Leather
+Pierre Chapo Pair of Lounge Chairs 'S10X' in Patinated Black Leather

 When buying or delivering an item within the EU, VAT usually applies and will be added.